 Latin America, 2015

-Modern Mexico; urban history of Latin America; urbanization, regionalism, and state building; Mexican borderlands and boomtowns; land tenure; the middle classes, populism, and social movements; spatial politics; decentralization; urban redevelopment
+Modern Mexico; urban history of Latin America; spatial history; urbanization, regionalism, and state building; Mexican borderlands and boomtowns; land tenure; the middle classes, populism, and social movements; spatial politics; decentralization; urban redevelopment

 City and Nation: Tijuana in the Age of Federal "Urban Regeneration," 1959–1994

 Christian Rocha received his AB in history from the University of California, Berkeley, and an AM in history from Vanderbilt University.
-He has done extensive research in the Archivo General de la Nación, the Archivo Histórico y Biblioteca Central del Agua, and the Archivo Histórico de Tijuana.
-His research interests focus on the relationship of urban planning to the social, economic, and political dynamics of post-1945 Mexico.
+He has done extensive research in the Archivo General de la Nación, the Archivo Histórico y Biblioteca Central del Agua, and the Archivo Histórico Municipal de Tijuana.
+His research interests focus on the relationship of urbanization to the social, political, and spatial dynamics of post-1945 Mexico.
 He received a Fulbright-Hays Doctoral Dissertation Research Abroad grant to support his research.
-His current project examines Tijuana's urbanization in the period following 1959.
+His current project examines Tijuana's urbanization and spatial transformations in the period following 1959.

 —History Students Awarded 47 Research Grants in 2017–18